Social Distancing Net Cricket Matches - A Return to Competitive Cricket

-Teams shall be 1-5 players a side.
+Teams can be 1-5 players a side.

 Run Scoring Hitting the ball into either of the first two side nets closest to the batter – 1 run Hitting the ball into the 3rd net from the batter – 2 runs Hitting the ball into other side nets before the bowler’s stumps – 3 runs Hitting the ball along the ground past the bowler’s stumps, without hitting a net before it passes – 4 runs Hitting the ball in the air past the bowler’s stumps, without hitting a net before it passes – 6 runs